-- General Anesthetic -Medication given through an intravenous that causes a very deep sleep (unconsciousness).
+- General Anesthetic Medication given through an intravenous that causes a very deep sleep (unconsciousness).
 The deep sleep is controlled and easily reversed, allowing you to 'wake up' once the medications have been stopped at the end of the surgery. - Spinal Anesthetic Medication is injected near the spine to 'freeze' or numb your lower abdomen and legs, blocking feeling and movement from the waist down.
 This is a very common anesthetic, especially for hip and knee surgeries, C-sections, and many other procedures. - Nerve Block Medication is injected around a specific nerve or group of nerves to numb a specific part of the body, such as an arm or leg.
 A nerve block can be used as the main anesthetic, or along with a general or spinal anesthetic. - Local Anesthetic Medication is injected to numb a small, specific part of the body.
 This type is used for most surgeries, usually along with other types described here.
-For some minor procedures, local anesthetic might be all you need. - Intravenous Sedation For a spinal anesthetic, nerve block, or local anesthetic, you might also be given a sedative.
+For some minor procedures, local anesthetic might be all you need. - Intravenous Sedation For a spinal anesthetic, nerve block, or local anesthetic, Intravenous you might also be given a sedative.
 The effects range from mild relaxation to deep sedation, depending on your surgery and what is needed to keep you comfortable.

-Intravenous Also called an 'I.V.' (sounds like 'eye-vee')
+Also called an 'I.V.' (sounds like 'eye-vee')

+One week before

+Arrange for:

-One week before Arrange for: A ride to the hospital A ride home from the hospital An adult to stay with you and help you for a few days at home after Stop taking: All vitamins and herbal/health supplements (such as garlic, gingko, kava, St. John's Wort, ginseng, don quai, glucosamine) Fish oils A number of these products are natural 'blood thinners'.
-If yo continue to take then it could increase you Continue to take your regular medicines unless you have been told something different by the anesthesiologist or your doctor. - Use the space on the inside cover to list which medicines to stop and when. - If you are taking a blood thinner, ask for instructions on how to take it before surgery. chances of bleeding after surgery.
-Stop any shaving, waxing, threading, or using any other method of removing hair from around where you are having surgery.
-Except if having surgery on your throat or neck - see page 6.
-Your safety is important.
-Any metal on your skin can cause burns or injury during surgery.
-If you are having surgery on a limb (an arm or leg), remove nail polish, gel or acrylic nails, nail add-ons, and false nails from that limb before the surgery.
-Nail polish, nail addons, and false nails are places where If you have piercings that need a special tool to take them out, arrange to have them removed. germs grow.
-Read all the instructions given to you and get the items needed.
-If you are having Bowel Surgery and your surgeon has asked you to do a 'bowel preparation', read the instructions carefully to fin d out when to state. rt.
+- A ride to the hospital - A ride home from the hospital - An adult to stay with you and help you for a few days at home after - Stop taking: - All vitamins and herbal/health supplements (such as garlic, gingko, kava, St. John's Wort, ginseng, don quai, glucosamine) - Fish oils - Continue to take your regular medicines unless you have been told something different by the anesthesiologist or your doctor. - Use the space on the inside cover to list which medicines to stop and when. - If you are taking a blood thinner, ask for instructions on how to take it before surgery. - Stop any shaving, waxing, threading, or using any other method of removing hair from around where you are having surgery. - If you are having surgery on a limb (an arm or leg), remove nail polish, gel or acrylic nails, nail add-ons, and false nails from that limb before the surgery. - If you have piercings that need a special tool to take them out, arrange to have them removed. - Read all the instructions given to you and get the items needed. - If you are having Bowel Surgery and your surgeon has asked you to do a 'bowel preparation', read the instructions carefully to find out when to start.